morshedmasud/100_days_with_python/Day-3/img_down/README.md

-# i'm going to create a script for collect all images from any webpage.
+# I'm going to create a script for collect all images from any webpage.

-""it's take little bit time**
+**it's take little bit time**